jliu4242/Game-of-24/README.md

 ### How to Play
 Select a time limit and then start the game.
 Type your answer into the provided bar and then submit your guess.
 If you don't believe it is possible to get 24 using the cards you were given, click impossible.
+Player [GameOf24](https://jliu4242.github.io/Game-of-24/timedModePage.html) here